 And, then there is how a little girl hiding in a box witnessed a brutal murder.
 This lead to two local brothers being put to death.
 The passion Paula King displayed when talking about the seashells around Ardmore.
 Tommy Mooney talking about the lookout or indeed anything else in Ardmore.

-We also heard how Maureen Moore Tarbox shared how she travelled the departure route of Ellen Power.
-Her grandmother had gone by foot or farmer’s cart, from their cottage to Ferry Point to catch the ferry to Youghal, the train to Cobh and the boat to America.
+We also heard how Maureen Moore Tarbox shared how she traveled the departure route of Ellen Power.
+Her grandmother had gone by foot or farmer’s cart, from their cottage to Ferry Point to catch the ferry to Youghal, the train to Cobh, and the boat to America.
 “She had to … She was the oldest and had to go”.

 It’s in the sad passing of the fishing industry of Ardmore.